YasAsgari/Mosaic-benchmark/README.md

 > Paper
 ## Installation

-To install the package download (or clone) the current project and copy the demon folder in the root of your application.
+To install the package, download (or clone) the current project and copy the demon folder in the root of your application.

 Alternatively, use pip:
 ```bash